-Unlike some cities, Ketchikan isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Ketchikan are a mix of both white- and blue-collar jobs.
+Ketchikan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Ketchikan is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Ketchikan who work in office and administrative support (16.26%), sales jobs (15.03%), and management occupations (7.89%).

 Ketchikan is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 In Ketchikan, a lot of people use the bus to get to work every day though Ketchikan is a relatively small city.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.

-The population of Ketchikan overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Ketchikan, 22.21% have at least a bachelor's degree.
+The education level of Ketchikan citizens is a little higher than the average for US cities and towns: 22.21% of adults in Ketchikan have at least a bachelor's degree.